GregDMeyer/dynamite/examples/scripts/SYK/README.md

       --H-iters H_ITERS     number of Hamiltonian disorder realizations --state-iters STATE_ITERS
                             number of random states per Hamiltonian
-      -s SEED, --seed SEED  seed for the random number generator --no-shell            disable shell matrices (they are enabled by default)
+      -s SEED, --seed SEED  seed for random number generator. if omitted, a random seed is chosen by querying system hardware randomness --no-shell            disable shell matrices (they are enabled by default)